Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 without expending too many resources.
 Note that internally the python code must make the weather matrix length to nmaxdays.

+### Calender
+BASGRA_NZ_PY can be run with either the standard gregorian calendar (e.g. with leap years) or on a 365 day calendar In both cases BASGRA_NZ_PY runs checks to ensure that there are no missing or additional days in the simulation relative to the expected calender.

 ### Resource requirements
 BASGRA is fast!
 The following baseline test are provided in supporting_functions/check_resource_use.py: